OLYMPIC CHAMPION Tribute and Moments of Trip

 The AGIOS SPIRIDION on her way towards Corfu, under a beautiful scenery marked by a wonderful sunset.

 The magnificent Ionian Sea sunset seen from the stern of the OLYMPIC CHAMPION.
-It was spreading from Corfu to the Gulf of Igoumenitsa.
+It was spreading from Corfu to the Igoumenitsa Gulf.
 It marked the last sunset that I saw in Greece that summer, and thus marked the official end of my memorable stay there during the 2018 season.

 We were now heading towards the Adriatic Sea terminal of the port of Igoumenitsa, which is further away from the Corfu-Paxoi terminal which is served by the local ferries and landing craft.
 The Eastern section of the large port is undergoing renovations, as you can see in this picture, which also features the ferry BARI of Ventouris Ferries.